owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 implementations.
-The TodoMVC contribution documentation has [a high-level feature specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md#functionality), and they do have a Cypress test suite, but I was curious if I could find anything new using WebCheck.
+The TodoMVC contribution documentation has [a high-level feature specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md#functionality), and the project has a Cypress test suite, but I was curious if I could find anything new using WebCheck.

 Early on, checking the mainstream framework implementations, I found that